 The days of siloed data stacks are over.
 By aligning

 around a shared source of account data, teams across marketing, sales, and customer service can easily align on account selection, targeting, and nurturing.
-Good news: 63% of marketers use the same CRM system
+Aligning your data is the choice of high performing businesses.
+According to Salesforce's State of Marketing Report

 In B2B marketing, there are many strategies and channels that marketing teams can use.
 But in the digital-first era, one of the most effective is content marketing.